What is Break-Even Point In Accounting?

 Variable cost per unit will be:

 Now we need to find the Contribution per unit i.e = Selling price per unit-Variable Cost per unit

 Contribution Margin per unit will be:

 Thus Crave limited need to sell 1000 units of electric Table fans to break even at the current cost structure.
-At this break even point of 1000 units, Crave Limited will succeed in meeting the both its Fixed and Variable expenses of the business.
-Below the break even point of 1000 units, Crave Limited will make losses on a net basis if the same cost structure exists.
+At this break-even point of 1000 units, Crave Limited will succeed in meeting both its Fixed and Variable expenses of the business.
+Below the break-even point of 1000 units, Crave Limited will make losses on a net basis if the same cost structure exists.

 Here it is important to understand that the Fixed Cost (in this case $60000) is constant and doesn’t vary with the level of Sales Revenue generated by Crave Limited.
-Thus once Crave Limited succeed in generating Break Even Point, all Sales over and above that level will lead to profits as the excess of sales over Variable Cost will be a positive value since Fixed Cost has already been fully absorbed by Crave Limited on attaining the Breakeven Sales Level.
+Thus once Crave Limited succeeds in generating Break-Even Point, all Sales over and above that level will lead to profits as the excess of sales over Variable Cost will be a positive value since Fixed Cost has already been fully absorbed by Crave Limited on attaining the Breakeven Sales Level.

 - It helps in understanding the cost structure i.e. the proportion of Fixed Cost and Variable Cost.
 Since Fixed Cost doesn’t change easily, it helps business owners to take measures to control the Variable cost without focusing on the total cost.